-This web page explains the procedure for culturing traditional dairy-milk kefir, including recipes for water kefir and culturing other non-dairy kefir-related beverages.
-The following culture-products are cultured withkefir grains.
+This web page explains how to culture traditional dairy-milk kefir, including water kefir and other non-dairy kefir-related beverages.
+The following culture-products are cultured with kefir grains.
 Most of these products, which include Kefir d'erba medica, Kefir d'uva and Kefir d' pollin were developed by yours truly.
 A recipe for preparing the infamous water-kefir or Kefir d'acqua is also represented.
 In addition, details for experimental and alternative methods for preparing kefir are shared here also.
-A simpole method for preparing a chemical free natural liquid detergent for washing and cleaningis also forwarded.
+A simple method for preparing a chemical free natural liquid detergent for washing and cleaning is also forwarded.
 Included are some or my kefir recipes.
-If you wish to know what kefir grains are, and what kefir is, then please visit one of my other web pages, specifically Dom's Kefir in-site for details.
+If you wish to know what kefir grains are, and what kefir is, then please visit one of my other web pages, specifically Dom's All About Kefir in-site for details.

-Links to all my web pages are found at the bottom of all my web pages, to make it easy to locate a topic of interest to you.
+Links to all my web pages are found at the bottom of all my web pages, to make it easy to find a topic of interest to you.

 I hope you enjoy the journey and the culture-art of preparing and enjoying authentic traditional kefir including other interesting ferments, along with the few individuals who do among the masses.
 We are a rare breed, increasing in numbers by the second.
 Welcome to the wild herd of Feel-Goodness sake!

 1 to 2 tablespoons milk Kefir-Grains.

 To obtain kefir grains please go here to my kefirpage

 Place fresh kefir grains in clean glass jar.